 Scope: Non-communicable diseases represent over 80% of the disease burden in Europe and the leading cause of avoidable premature deaths.
 Innovative and effective healthcare interventions are required to provide treatment and disease management solutions and assure best quality of care for patients suffering from NCDs when prevention strategies have failed.
 Proposals should address all the following aspects:

-Perform rigorous early stage clinical trial(s) to validate novel or refined healthcare interventions for treatment and/or disease management solutions for patients suffering from NCDs.
+Perform rigorous early stage clinical trial(s) to validate novel or refined healthcare interventions for treatment and/or disease management solutions for patients suffering from following NCDs: cardiovascular diseases, diabetes, chronic respiratory diseases or chronic kidney diseases.
 Whenever relevant, existing co- and multimorbidities should be addressed in the trial design.

 Clinical trial(s) should be supported by completed proof-of-concept of clinical safety and efficacy.